lsst-dm/diffimTests/shootout.md

 ## Observations about the different methods

 1. I note that the combination pre-filtering + A&L + decorrelation has the potential to lose pixels around edges and masks due to up to *three* convolutions.
-In contrast ZOGY (with convolutions in image space) has effectively *one* convolution, and should lose fewer pixels.
+In contrast ZOGY (with convolutions in image space) has effectively *one* convolution of each image, and should lose fewer pixels.
 2. A&L loses sensitivity if a large number of sources are increasing in flux between the two simulated images.
 This is because it adjusts the kernel to scale the fluxes given the assumption that no sources are changing.
 This is a not a big concern in practice.
 3. A&L (stack version) run-time scales with number of sources, as it performs PSF matching surrounding the bright stars only.
 For example, the timings in the table below are for images with 50 sources.
 If we increase the number to 250, the timing for A&L (stack; pre-filtering=No) is 2.31s, an increase of 25%.
+4. ZOGY provides a method for correcting the corrected likelihood image $S_{corr}$ by pixel-wise variance, as well as by astrometric errors between the two images (which must be measured).
+I have implemented both of these corrections (the correction for astrometric noise uses ZOGY eqns.
+30-33), and note that performing them requires the an additional two convolutions of each of the science and template images (not a factor regarding loss of border pixels, but just timing).

 ## Timings